January in Amsterdam

 You can also expect anywhere from five to eight days of snow — which looks wonderful.

-Make sure you bring the right clothes, and plan for a variety of indoor and outdoor activities.
+One thing is certain: Make sure you bring the right clothes, and plan for a variety of indoor and outdoor activities.

 Normal Low and High Temperatures in January